See you at the Chardon Harvest Handmade Festival Sept. 12, 10am -5 pm

 Debbie and her family live nearby on their own farmstead, where she has recently added a She Shed, complete with a lathe for woodturning.
 Debbie is an expert canner and a known chicken whisperer and is never without the constant (velcro) companionship of her two Newfoundlands.
 In the winter, she and her husband frequently head to Wyoming or Montana for a bit of snowmobiling … because Ohio’s winters aren’t cold enough!

 Laura brings decades (yikes!) of business management experience to Elderberry Marsh.
 And while we love her math brain, we love her most for her award winning chocolate cake!
-Laura has been baking and cooking since she could haul a step stool over to the kitchen counter and has earned a pastry certificate from the Western Reserve School of Cooking.
+Laura has been baking and cooking since she could haul a step stool over to the kitchen counter and has earned a pastry certificate from the Western Reserve School of Cooking and is an International Culinary Arts & Sciences Institute (ICASI) board member.
 She is our business guru and the chief cook and bottle washer in our test kitchen.